AsposeImaging/blog/_posts/2018-04-17-Introduction to Aspose.CAD Part 3.md

 tags: csharp, cad, convert, export
 ---

+Most cases when <a href="https://products.aspose.com/cad/">Aspose.CAD</a> has to be used are probably associated with AutoCAD's files, such as DWG and DXF format.
+As such, I'm going to describe how can Aspose.CAD work with DWG and DXF formats.

+Here are the previous articles:

 <a href="https://dev.to/nnevod/introduction-to-asposecad-library-361h">Part 1</a>
 <a href="https://dev.to/nnevod/introduction-to-asposecad-part-2-2kgf">Part 2</a>

-Most cases when <a href="https://products.aspose.com/cad/">Aspose.CAD</a> has to be used are probably associated with AutoCAD's files, such as DWG and DXF format.
-As such, I'm going to describe how can Aspose.CAD work with DWG and DXF formats.

 Let's start from a simple and common thing: selection of particular layout or layer.
 Aspose.CAD supports enumeration of both layers and layouts and selection of one or several particular layers or layouts for export.
 Let's see!